Thomsch/seshat/README.md

 # Seshat
 Currently WIP and prototyping.
-Don't be scared by the design and comments ! (yet)
+Don't be scared by the design and comments ! (yet ;))
 ## Why ?
 Seeing the lack of good quality free and open-source diagram editor on the Internet, something had to be done.
 This is why we develop Seshat.